singlestore-labs/terraform-provider-singlestoredb/docs/index.md

 ### Optional

-- `api_key` (String, Sensitive) The SingleStore Management API key.
-This key is used for authentication.
-If this key is not set, the value from the environment variable SINGLESTOREDB_API_KEY will be used.
-You can generate this key from the SingleStore Portal at https://portal.singlestore.com/organizations/org-id/api-keys.
+- `api_key` (String, Sensitive) The SingleStore Management API key used for authentication.
+If not provided, the provider will attempt to read the key from the file specified in the 'api_key_path' attribute or from the environment variable 'SINGLESTOREDB_API_KEY'.
+Generate your API key in the SingleStore Portal at https://portal.singlestore.com/organizations/org-id/api-keys.
+- `api_key_path` (String, Sensitive) The absolute path to a file containing the SingleStore Management API key for authentication.
+If not provided, the provider will use the value in the 'api_key' attribute or the 'SINGLESTOREDB_API_KEY' environment variable.
+Generate your API key in the SingleStore Portal at https://portal.singlestore.com/organizations/org-id/api-keys.
 - `api_service_url` (String, Deprecated) The URL of the SingleStore Management API service.
 This URL is used by the provider to interact with the API.